ben-tbotlabs/create-material-angular-workspace/packages/cli/README.md

     -   Helpful documentation at [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 -   [NgRx](https://ngrx.io/)

+Note: It also updates all packages to the latest version

 # Getting Started

 ## Creating an Nx Angular Workspace with Angular Material and NgRx